eliastooloee/gilded-rose-refactor/ReadMe.md

 1. More tests to make sure all edge cases are caught.
 2. Use React to build an actual web store for Gilded Rose.
+3. Totally blow this up and redo it in TypeScript instead.